solliancenet/MCW-Azure-Synapse-Analytics/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics.md

 Peter also mentioned, that in his experience a point of frustration with the tools was how much setup was required before any preliminary exploratory data analysis could be performed.
 So he would prefer a solution that allows WWI to quickly explore the raw ingested data to understand its contents?

-To bring their entire operation into perspective, Wide World Importers would like to create a dashboard where they can see their KPI's derived from historical data, real-time twitter sentiment and sensor data, and key product recommendations generated using machine learning.
+To bring their entire operation into perspective, Wide World Importers would like to create a dashboard where they can see their KPI's derived from historical data, real-time twitter sentiment and IoT sensor data, and key product recommendations generated using machine learning.

 ### Customer needs